Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 Before running any of the code, ensure that the correct version of Python is installed.
 Take the following steps.
 1. Type 'module add python' in the command line.
+Press the return key.
 2. Type 'python --version' in the command line.
+Press the return key.
 You will get to know if Python 3.6.0 is installed.

 Task 1, Task 2:
 	In the command line, type 'python find_s.py'.
+Press the return key.

 	This will automatically use the training data contained in the file training_examples.csv.
 If desired, you can run the find-s algorithm